Download eBooks & Wiring Diagrams (FREE)

 • Other: 0.1 gal/day (0.5L)

-In our camper van, we have a 7-gallon portable tank for our sink/faucet and a 10-gallon fixed tank for our outdoor shower.
+Our camper van has a 7-gallon portable tank for our sink/faucet and a 10-gallon fixed tank for our outdoor shower.
 Our 7-gallon tank lasts us ~4 days.

 1.2 - Portable Containers

-For people who don’t intend to spend much time in paid campground with water services, we recommend using portable water containers.
+We recommend using portable water containers for people who don’t intend to spend much time in paid campgrounds with water services.
 They’re easy to disconnect (we’ll show you how below) and can be refilled practically anywhere, not just standard garden spigots.

-If you choose to use a portable container, we highly recommend you to use the Reliance Aqua-Tainer.
-This is because the the container cap has a unique spigot hole that we can utilize to connect the container to the water pump.
+If you choose a portable container, we recommend using the Reliance Aqua-Tainer.
+This is because the container cap has a unique spigot hole that we can utilize to connect the container to the water pump.

 Reliance 7 Gallon Water Container

-Product Recommendation: This removable 7-gallon tank lasts us ~4 days.
-Because the tank can be removed (with a quick-release fitting), it is easy to fill and clean.
+This removable 7-gallon tank lasts us ~4 days.
+Because the tank can be removed, it is easy to fill and clean.
 Useful cap design for attaching a PEX straw to draw water.
 Hard rigid plastic is durable for van life.

-In the below diagram, you can see how to setup the portable water container.
-By following this setup, you will have a water container that is able to draw and deliver water to the pump AND that is easily disconnected and removed when empty.
+The diagram below shows how to set up the portable water container.
+Following this setup, you will have a water container to draw and deliver water to the pump, which is easily disconnected and removed when empty.

 Three things to pay attention to in the above diagram.